 You can use Data Transmission Service (DTS) to continuously migrate data from the online database to PolarDB Archive Database in real time.
 You can also use Data Management Service (DMS) to periodically import online data to PolarDB Archive Database.

-How does Archive Database ensure service availability and data reliability when only one primary node is used?
+How does the Archive Database (High Compression Ratio) Edition ensure service availability and data reliability when only one primary node is used?